sfc-gh-acarson/container-services-react/README.md

 --------

+# React Application with Snowflake Cortex in Snowpark Container Sevices

+## Overview

 This repo contains instructions for building a React application running in Snowpark Container Sevices (SPCS) and it also demonstrates the use of Snowflake Cortex from within the application. *Note that both SPCS and Snowflake Cortex are currently in Public Preview.*

 Here is the outline of what's covered: